 Good360 is now supporting over 3,000 charities, having matched \$209M worth of donated goods to communities since 2016.
 They play a critical connecting role in our country's disaster recovery and community capacity.
 It's amazing to have been part of Good360's journey from the very beginning, and we are thrilled to see tighter partnerships with industry leaders and engaging conversations with Government.
 We've made a final three-year commitment, bringing our partnership to 10 years.

-Good360 Australia's Founder and CEO Alison Covington with the #D
+Good360 Australia's Founder and CEO Alison Covington with the #DoGoodBetter team of women were in casual or unstable employment when they came to Global Sisters

 10 YEARS TO 2024 \$1.43M Core funding

 WHO ARE THE SISTERS?